clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Olive oil, Algalif® astaxanthin-rich oleoresin from the alga Haematococcus pluvialis (10%), hydroxypropyl methylcellulose (capsule shell).

-Notes: Do not consume any other dietary supplements containing astaxanthin esters on the same day as this dietary supplement.
+Notes: No other food supplements containing astaxanthin esters should be consumed on the same day as this food supplement.
 Not suitable for infants, children and adolescents under 14 years of age.
 Do not exceed the stated recommended daily dose.
 This product is not a substitute for a balanced and varied diet and a healthy lifestyle.
 Keep out of reach of small children.
 Store in a cool, dry place protected from light.

 Quality & safety to the highest standard

-Edubily places great importance on developing and manufacturing products on a scientifically sound basis.
-Its production takes place with experienced partners in Germany and Austria, who are regularly checked without notice and are certified according to IFS Food and HACCP.
+Edubily places great value on developing and manufacturing products on a scientifically sound basis.
+Their production takes place with experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
 This means Edubily meets strict hygiene and safety requirements.
 In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels and possible contaminants.
-Edubily’s goal is not simply to offer any dietary supplements, but safe and effective ones that support health and well-being through carefully considered formulas and continuous development.
-This means fitness athletes and health-conscious people can be sure they are getting a high-quality product designed with responsibility.
+Edubily's goal is not simply to offer just any food supplements, but safe and effective ones that support health and wellbeing through well-thought-out formulas and continuous development.
+This allows fitness athletes and health-conscious people to be confident they are getting a high-quality, responsibly designed product.

 Best before: 31.08.2027